easy-spider/easyspider-site-douban/README.md

 *It is not recommanded to run this repo respectively!*
 - Run: <br>
 > python run.py <br><br>
-This will start to crawl resources from the website, according to the sipder and other arguments written in run.py.
+This will start to crawl resources from the website, according to the spider and other arguments written in run.py.

 - Deployment:
 > ./build.sh <br><br>